Khojasteh-hb/FFT-seq/README.md

 - You have to install the required libraries (numpy, scipy, matplotlib)

 ## Tip:
-There was a problem with the installation of the library 'matplotlib'.
+There was a problem with the installation of the library matplotlib in ubuntu 18.04.
 I solved the problem with the commands below:

 - apt-get install libjpeg-dev zlib1g-dev